iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Monotone Subsequence Theorem.md

 ---
 ### **Thm-1 | Monotone Subsequence Theorem**

 For every sequence $(x_n)_{n\in \N}$ there is a subsequence that is monotone.
 It might not be strictly monotone however.
-This is a lemma the underlies the Bozano Wierstrass theorem, a very important theorems that describes the space of real numbers.
+This is a lemma the underlies the Bozano Wierstrass theorem, a very important theorem that describes the space of real numbers.

 > For all sequences that in the real line, there exists a subsequence of that sequence such that it is monotone.